Boards & Commissions

 - An appointment process that requires a majority vote from Commissioners Court for approval.
 These are appointments to a statutorily created board or commission with the requirement that "Commissioners Court shall appoint," resulting in an agendized item for discussion, nomination and "Recorded Vote by the Court."
 Appointments under this category may, at the Court's discretion, require applicants to interview before a quorum of Commissioners Court.
 [Example: Regional Mobility Authority].

 - An appointment process that allows individual Court members to select and appoint candidates.
 These are appointments to a statutorily created board or commission with requirement that "Commissioners Court shall appoint" either with the informal agreement of Commissioners Court or the legal requirement that each member of the Court make individual appointments resulting in a "Consent Agenda Record Vote" for approval by the Court.
-[Example: University Health System Board of Managers].
+[Example: University Health Board of Managers].

 - Appointments to a non-statutorily created board or commission which require only a "file for record" appointment.
 [Example: City/County Elderly Affairs Commission].